 From Kanab, Utah, head east on Hwy 89 towards Page.
 Just outside Kanab, Utah, we pass through the upper portion of the Vermilion Cliffs National Monument.
 This National Monument, 293,689 acres in area, protects the Paria Plateau, Vermilion Cliffs, Coyote Buttes, and Paria Canyon.
 This monument covers a large area on the Arizona-Utah state line, north of the Colorado River and west of the town of Page and Lake Powell.

 Coyote Buttes comprise the upper portion of the park along Hwy 89.
 The major attractions here include The Wave, Buckskin Gulch, and Paria Canyon.
-I was again inspired by completely new and different scenery, just when you think you cannot be amazed by another type of landscape or rock formation.
+I was again inspired by completely different scenery, just when you think another type of landscape or rock formation can not amaze you.
 The most distinctive feature in the monument is the “vermilion cliffs”, a spectacular ridge of red-orange rock over 30 miles long that soars 2000 feet high.
 The Vermilion Cliffs are beautiful slick-rock and at every turn in the road, you find something else that is a picture of the beauty of this part of the country.
 We had many “Ah-Hah!” moments as we walked the trails.

 The views of the beautiful colored Navajo Sandstone rocks are dramatic and spectacular.
 To venture into the heart of the monument, you will need to have a high-clearance vehicle, as most of the roads are unimproved.